 deemed to be innocent young souls who cannot afford to buy and sell expensive

 narcotic drugs.
 So drug barons often exploit this notion to the fullest.
-04 January 2007 This article has been archived by World
+Former Tanzania

 nine, both of his parents had died from Aids, and Sospeter